Death by boiling: Asia

+In Nishapur, Iran in the 740s Abu Muslim boiled the leader of the rival Alids to death in a cauldron.
 In 16th-century Japan, the semi-legendary Japanese bandit Ishikawa Goemon and his son were boiled alive in the 1590s by Toyotomi Hideyoshi.
 In 1675, a Sikh martyr called Bhai Dayala was boiled to death in Delhi after he refused to convert to Islam.
 He was put into a cauldron full of cold water which was then heated to boiling point.
 Sikh scriptures record that Dayala recited the Japji of Guru Nanak and the Sukhmani of Guru Arjan as he died.

 Americas

 Thomas Ewbank relates in his 1856 book Life in Brazil that he was told of an enslaved Afro-Brazilian being publicly boiled to death by a plantation owner as punishment for acts of insubordination.

 Modern times

-The government of Uzbekistan under Islam Karimov (1991–2016) has been alleged to have boiled suspected terrorists.
+The government of Uzbekistan under Islam Karimov (1991–2016) was alleged to have boiled suspected terrorists.

 In a United States Department of State document from 2004, the following is written:

 During the year, there were no developments or investigations in the following 2002 deaths in custody: Asilbek Sa’diyev and Shahzodjon Muzafarov, members of gang band who were tortured to death in Jaslyk Prison in Karakalpakstan resulting in extensive bruises and burns, the latter reportedly caused by immersion in boiling water.

 Former ISIS commander Abu Abboud al-Raqqawi referred to ISIS's brutal execution methods, among which was boiling prisoners alive in engine oil:

 Some people were boiled alive in oil.
 Engine oil.
 They burned wood on a fire for an hour before throwing the victim into boiling oil.
 It's the Tunisians who were responsible for that.

 In the 2010 documentary El Sicario, Room 164, the masked sicario interviewee claims that the Mexican cartels boil in oil those found to be working for the police.